 Stories behind the Trail of Tears for every state it passed through

 Markers and remnants of the Trail of Tears stretch as a series of scars across the American landscape.
-The trail’s facilitators stand as a representation of America at her worst; its captives as a mark of stunning resiliency in the face of indescribable cruelty and terror.
+The trail’s facilitators stand as a representation of America at its worst; its captives a mark of stunning resiliency in the face of indescribable cruelty and terror.

 Despite massive encroachment by white settlers on North American lands throughout the 16th and 17th centuries, the sovereign Cherokee, Chickasaw, Choctaw, Creek, and Seminole nations in the early 1800s accounted for significant swaths of land stretching from northwest Georgia into Alabama, North Carolina, and Tennessee.

 The Cherokee were particularly adept at pursuing signed documentation protecting their native lands; a dozen treaties were signed between the United States federal government and the Cherokee between 1785 and 1819.

 As white settlers continued advancing on Native American lands, tribes sought mitigation in Washington courts to little or no avail.
 Gradually, other major tribes throughout the young United States acquiesced with treaties that forced their migration west to the other side of the Mississippi River.

 Gold was discovered in Georgia in 1828; by 1830, President Andrew Jackson signed the Indian Removal Act.
 The law granted the president the authority to offer Indigenous groups, numbering around 125,000 people at the time, 16,000 acres west of the Mississippi River in Oklahoma Territory in exchange for tribal lands within state boundaries.
 The removal of these Indigenous groups would free up millions of acres across the American Southeast for mineral extraction, cotton farming, and the growing white population.